In this article...

 Most people have difficulty understanding raw data in spreadsheets and analytic insight from business intelligence (BI) programs in numerical form.
 Visual representations in the form of charts, graphs, and data maps help people comprehend dense information and encourage a wider range of insight.

 A data visualization tool and a full-blown BI system differ on the quality of the visualizations you can produce and the data processing power included with the system.
-Some BI solutions—though excellent at sorting through big data and crunching the numbers according to your data analysts’ specifications—fall short of allowing you to present your results to others in a meaningful and visually appealing way.
-Sometimes a number chart or bar graph just doesn’t cut it.
+Some BI solutions — though excellent at sorting through big data and crunching the numbers according to your data analysts’ specifications — fall short of allowing you to present your results to others in a way that promotes actionable insight.
+Sometimes a number chart or bar chart just doesn’t cut it.
 The best data visualization software tools specialize in producing interactive visuals that complement a business intelligence report.

 This guide covers the factors you should consider when attempting to select and implement the best data visualization tools for your business.